Marriage: God’s Design for Bonding, Love, and Lifelong Partnership

 One of the most beautiful ways to think about marriage is this: marriage was designed so that one person would become your safest place on earth.
 A place where you are fully known and still loved.
 A place where you are comforted when life is hard and celebrated when life is good.
 A place where someone believes in you when you doubt yourself.
 A place where you are corrected when you are wrong but not rejected when you fail.
 A place where you are not alone in the world.

 Psychology and neuroscience tell us that human beings flourish when they have what is called "secure attachment" — a relationship where a person feels safe, known, accepted, and supported.
-People who have this kind of relationship are generally healthier, more resilient, less anxious, and more capable of facing difficulties.
+People who have this kind of relationship are generally healthier, more resilient, less anxious, and more capable of facing difficulties. → Secure attachment lowers cortisol, increases oxytocin, and improves nervous system regulation.

-In a healthy marriages spouses often:
+In healthy marriages spouses often:

-help each other endure hard seasons.
+help each other endure hard seasons → Support increases resilience and buffers stress responses.

 In other words, they help each other face life.
 Marriage, then, is not just about living in the same house or sharing responsibilities.
 Marriage is about facing life together.